-Short term, confidential professional counseling is available to help students deal with personal difficulties that may affect their college work, such as family/relationship dilemmas, decision making or follow-through, or dealing with addiction, abuse, emotional or social problems.
+Short term, confidential professional counseling is available to help students deal with personal difficulties that may affect their college work, such as family/relationship dilemmas, decision making or follow-through, or dealing with substance abuse, emotional crisis or social problems.
 This service is provided free of charge.
-You may also ask about self-help courses, support groups, and community counseling services.
-To make an appointment to consult with the college counselor, call (503) 338-2474 or stop by the Student Services Center.
+You may also ask about self-help courses, support groups, and community health services.
+To make an appointment to consult with the college counselor, call 503-338-2474 or stop by the Student Services Center.